5zig/The-5zig-Mod-API-2.0/README.md

-The 5zig Mod API 2.3.2
+The 5zig Mod API 2.3.3
 ====================
 The 5zig Mod ServerAPI is a plugin created for easy communication from a Plugin to a Client using Custom Payloads / Plugin messaging.
 This will of course only work if the user has got The 5zig Mod installed (http://5zig.net/downloads).

-The API is compatible with all Minecraft 1.8, Minecraft 1.9, Minecraft 1.10, Minecraft 1.11 versions of Bukkit/Spigot!
+The API is compatible with all Minecraft 1.8, Minecraft 1.9, Minecraft 1.10, Minecraft 1.11 and Minecraft 1.12 versions of Bukkit/Spigot!

 __All API releases are now here: https://github.com/5zig/The-5zig-Mod-API-2.0/releases__